sonofeft/RocketCEA/docs/simple_examples.rst

-    If the units you desire are not shown above, your units may be added by importing **add_user_units** from **rocketcea.units** and calling it prior to creating the CEA_Obj.
+    If the units you desire are not shown above, your units may be added by importing **add_user_units** from **rocketcea.units** and calling it prior to creating CEA_Obj.
 For example MPa was added with the line.

     add_user_units('psia', 'MPa', 0.00689475729) # multiplier = user units / default units